 To achieve this, you should:

-Because there are different processes in the recruiting strategy for hard to fill positions, it can be difficult to decide what’s causing the bottleneck.
+Because there are different processes as part of the greater recruiting strategy, it can be difficult to decide what’s causing bottlenecks.
 For example, it could be one or more of the following factors:

 Additionally, you can get more detailed analyses on: